Squareback Marsh Crab Care Made Easy With Fun Facts

 Plants will serve their hiding purpose partially; additionally, you should place some hiding places like DIY caves or different types of caves from Amazon, such as spongebob pineapple home.

 Squareback marsh crabs are omnivorous.
 In the wild, their diet includes both animal and plant matter, such as detritus, decaying leaves, cordgrass, carrion, insects and small invertebrates like small fiddler crabs and marsh periwinkle snails.
-Although being omnivores, they prefer a carnivorous diet.
+Although they are omnivores, they prefer a carnivorous diet.

 squareback marsh crab diet